Eric Crozier: Association with Britten

 The association with Benjamin Britten began when Crozier directed his first opera, Peter Grimes, which had its world premiere at Sadler's Wells on 7 June 1945.
 Although this was both a critical and a commercial success there were many difficulties over its staging, including objections both to the music and to Britten's pacifism.
 Crozier fiercely defended the opera, and after the premiere he resigned from the company due to the lukewarm support he had received from the management.

 Instead, Crozier founded the English Opera Group in 1947, and co-founded (with Britten) the Aldeburgh Festival in 1948.
 He directed his second wife, Nancy Evans, in the role of Lucretia in the 1946 premiere of Britten's opera The Rape of Lucretia at Glyndebourne, and later succeeded Peter Pears as director of the Aldeburgh Festival.
 His first opera libretto for Britten was Albert Herring (1947).
-He wrote the librettos for the cantata Saint Nicholas (1948), the children's opera Let's Make an Opera (1949), and (with E.M Forster) Billy Budd at Covent Garden in 1951.
+He wrote the librettos for the cantata Saint Nicolas (1948), the children's opera Let's Make an Opera (1949), and (with E.M Forster) Billy Budd at Covent Garden in 1951.

+Crozier and Britten eventually fell out permanently, and in Imogen Holst's 1966 biography of Britten he is not mentioned at all.
+This, claims Jim Coyle, "not only calls into question Holst's objectivity; it serves to illustrate Britten's implacable lack of forgiveness on occasions".
+Something very similar happened to another Britten librettist, Ronald Duncan.